Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

                     2
                     </div>
                     <div className="col col--10">
-                    Platform Disconnect (Module will be in ON state, Network will be in connected state, module will be disconnected from IoT PF).
+                    Light Sleep mode. monoZ:Jet shall be in network connected state however the module shall be disconnected from the IoT platform.
+Wakeup is triggered using MZSTART.
                     </div>
                 </div>
             </div>